MrFrenik/gunslinger/docs/containers.md

 ## Dynamic Array

-Gunslinger provides a dynamic array in the form of `gs_dyn_array` and is inspired GREATLY from Shawn Barret's [stretchy buffer](https://github.com/nothings/stb/blob/master/stretchy_buffer.h) implementation. `gs_dyn_array` is a generic, dynamic array of type T, which is defined by the user:
+`gs_dyn_array` is a generic, dynamic array of type T, which is defined by the user and is inspired GREATLY from Shawn Barret's [stretchy buffer](https://github.com/nothings/stb/blob/master/stretchy_buffer.h) implementation:

 ```c
 gs_dyn_array(float) arr = NULL;  // Dyanmic array of type float